pachun/boo/README.md

 mkdir code && cd code && git clone git@github.com:pachun/boo.git && cd boo && ./install.sh
 ```

+You'll eventually be prompted to enter the name and email you want to be shown on your git commits.

-Wait for that to finish and then start postgres.
+After that finishes, start postgres.

 ```sh
 brew services start postgresql@17